 The purpose of an expenditure must include both a description of the category of goods or services received in exchange for the expenditure and a brief statement or description of the candidate, officeholder, or political committee activity that is conducted by making the expenditure.
-A description of an expenditure that merely states the item or service purchased is not adequate because doing so does not allow a person reading the report to know the allowable activity for which an expenditure was made.
-The following is a list of examples that describe how the purpose of an expenditure may be reported under section 20.61.
+A description of an expenditure that merely states the item or service purchased is not adequate because doing so does not allow a person reading the report to know the allowable activity for which an expenditure may be reported under section 20.61.
 This list is for illustrative purposes only.
 It is intended to provide helpful information and to assist filers in reporting the purpose of an expenditure under this rule.
 However, it is not, and is not intended to be, an exhaustive or an exclusive list of how a filer may permissibly report the purpose of an expenditure under this rule.
-The rule does not require the candidate or officeholder to identify by name or affiliation an individual or group with whom the candidate or officeholder meets.
+However, it is not, and is not intended to be, an exhaustive or an exclusive list of how a filer may permissibly report the purpose of an expenditure under the candidate or officeholder to identify by name or affiliation an individual or group with whom the candidate or officeholder meets.

-- (1) Example: Candidate X is seeking the office of State Representative, District 2000.
+(1) Example: Candidate X is seeking the office of State Representative, District 2000.
 She purchases an airline ticket from ABC Airlines to attend a campaign rally within District 2000.
 The acceptable category for this expenditure is "travel in district."
 The candidate activity that is accomplished by making the expenditure is to attend a campaign rally.
-An acceptable brief statement is "airline ticket to attend campaign event." - (2) Example: Candidate X purchases an airline ticket to attend a campaign event outside of District 2000 but within Texas, the acceptable category is "travel out of district."
+An acceptable brief statement is "airline ticket to attend campaign event."

+(2) Example: Candidate X purchases an airline ticket to attend a campaign event outside of District 2000 but within Texas, the acceptable category is "travel out of district."
 The candidate activity that is accomplished by making the expenditure is to attend a campaign event.
-An acceptable brief statement is "airline ticket to attend campaign or officeholder event." - (3) Example: Candidate X purchases an airline ticket to attend an officeholder related seminar outside of Texas.
-The acceptable method for the purpose of this expenditure is by selecting the "travel out of district" category and completing the "Schedule T" (used to report travel outside of Texas). - (4) Example: Candidate X contracts with an individual to do various campaign related tasks such as work on a campaign phone bank, sign distribution, and staffing the office.
+An acceptable brief statement is "airline ticket to attend campaign or officeholder event."

+(3) Example: Candidate X purchases an airline ticket to attend an officeholder related seminar outside of Texas.
+The acceptable method for the purpose of this expenditure is by selecting the "travel out of district" category and completing the "Schedule T" (used to report travel outside of Texas).

+(4) Example: Candidate X contracts with an individual to do various campaign related tasks such as work on a campaign phone bank, sign distribution, and staffing the office.